Bronco Mendenhall: Defensive coordinator

 In 2003, Mendenhall accepted the defensive coordinator position at BYU under head coach Gary Crowton.
-Crowton resigned at the end of the 2004 season which was his 3rd consecutive losing season.
+Crowton resigned at the end of the 2004 season, after his 3rd consecutive losing season.
 The BYU head coach position was first offered to former Cougar linebacker and then-defensive coordinator at the University of Utah, Kyle Whittingham, which resulted in Mendenhall calling UNLV head coach, Mike Sanford, about the defensive coordinator opening on his staff.
 Mendenhall and his wife, Holly, were prepared to tell their sons about the move to UNLV when Whittingham rejected the offer from BYU and accepted the head coaching job at Utah as Urban Meyer's replacement.
 BYU players had been upset that Mendenhall had not been offered the job.
 In response, BYU athletic director Tom Holmoe interviewed Mendenhall first in the re-opened search.
 Two weeks later, Mendenhall was named BYU's head coach.

 Head coach

 2005 season

 In 2005, his first year at the helm, the Cougars finished the regular season with a 6–6 record.
 Mendenhall switched back to the traditional uniforms with the Y logo on the helmets, which were worn by the most successful BYU teams.
-Quarterback John Beck, tight end Jonny Harline and running back Curtis Brown led an offensive attack that was BYU's most potent since 2001, averaging 33.0 points per game (second in the MWC and 24th in the nation) and 462.4 yards of total offense per game.
+Quarterback John Beck, tight end Jonny Harline, and running back Curtis Brown led an offensive attack that was BYU's most potent since 2001, averaging 33.0 points per game (second in the Mountain West Conference (MWC) and 24th in the nation) and 462.4 yards of total offense per game.
 BYU tied for second in the MWC and appeared in the Las Vegas Bowl, their first bowl game since 2001, falling to California, 35–28.

 2006 season

 In 2006, BYU posted its best record in five seasons.
 It knocked off 10 straight opponents over the final three months, registered a perfect 6–0 home record, and finished 11–2.
-The Cougars tallied a perfect clip against league opponents to win the Mountain West Conference championship, winning on the final play of the game at Utah.
+The Cougars tallied a perfect clip against league opponents to win the MWC championship, winning on the final play of the game at Utah.
 They decisively defeated Oregon, 38–8, in the Pioneer PureVision Las Vegas Bowl.
 BYU was ranked in the top-20 in the final Associated Press, USA Today, and Harris Interactive polls, and finished 15th in the final BCS rankings.
-Mendenhall was named Mountain West Conference and AFCA Region 5 Coach of the Year.
+Mendenhall was named MWC and AFCA Region 5 Coach of the Year.